woocommerce/woocommerce/plugins/woocommerce-blocks/tests/e2e/README.md

 #### Creating new utilities

-Most of the time, it's better to do a little repetition instead of going straight to creating a utility, as over-abstracting can make the code too vague, complicated, or confusing.
+Most of the time, it's better to do a little repetition instead of creating a utility, as over-abstracting can make the code too vague, complicated, or confusing.
 However, if the piece is complex and repeated enough, we recommend abstracting it into a [POM (Page Object Model)](https://playwright.dev/docs/pom), for example:

 ```ts
 import { test as base, expect, Editor } from '@woocommerce/e2e-utils';